cmextension/cmlddocs/pages/configuration.rst

 .. image:: ../images/com_cmlivedeal_deal.jpg

 * **New deal notification**: Send email to administrators when there is a new deal submitted.
+* **Search radius from user's location**: The radius in kilometer to search for nearby deals of user.
+Default is 5 kilometers.
+This value is used when user searches for deals in his/her location by using the search module.
+* **Location cookie's lifetime**: Detect user's location requires reading the database file and make the server slow.
+User's location can be stored in cookie and reused later to reduce the file reads from server.
+With this option you can set how many days this cookie is available.
+Default value is 7 (days).
+You can disable storing cookie by using 0 value.
+You can view :ref:`ref-search` for more information.

 Coupon
 ^^^^^^